 Figure 5: Grayed out option to convert annotations to shapes

 - A workaround for this issue is to copy your selected annotation to the Clipboard by pressing the keyboard shortcut Ctrl+C, you can also access the Home tab of the Ribbon and click the Copy button.

 - Navigate to another slide optionally.
 Thereafter press the Ctrl+Alt+V keyboard shortcut, or access the Home tab of the Ribbon.
 Then click the lower half of the Paste button, as shown in Figure 6.
 Now click the Paste Special option.

 Figure 6: Paste Special option

-- This will bring up the Paste Special dialog box shown in Figure 7, scroll down to find the Picture (Enhanced Metafile) option, select it and click the OK button.
+- Either way, this will bring up the Paste Special dialog box shown in Figure 7, scroll down to find the Picture (Enhanced Metafile) option, select it, then click the OK button.

 Figure 7: Paste as an Enhanced Metafile